 You can successfully reschedule an interview without ruining you job prospects, so long as you use tact, timing, and forward thinking.

 This situation, while not ideal, doesn't have to spell immediate disaster for your new job prospects.
-With some careful planning and consideration, you may be able to successfully negotiate a new interview time with your prospective employer.
-Here we give you some pointers on how to reschedule a job interview — without ruining your chances for success in the process.
+With some careful planning and consideration, candidates may be able to successfully negotiate new interview times with the hiring managers.
+Here we give you some steps on how to reschedule a job interview for a different time that works — without ruining your chances for success in the interview process.

 Take a deep breath

-Yes, rescheduling an interview is not ideal, but life never goes exactly as planned, does it?
-If you do find yourself suddenly unable to attend the interview at the agreed-upon time and date, take a breath, relax, and think carefully about how to manage the situation (sending a frantic email from your iPhone at 2 a.m. is probably not going to help).
+Yes, the need to reschedule is not ideal, but there are times when life never goes exactly as planned, does it?
+If you do find yourself suddenly in this position and unable to attend the interview meeting at the agreed-upon time and date, take a breath, relax, and think carefully about how to manage the situation (sending a frantic email from your iPhone at 2 a.m. is probably not going to help).

-Family emergencies or an illness both fall within the realm of professional excuses and are issues that companies are accustomed to managing within their existing pool of employees.
-If the issue has come from an existing work commitment, like a last-minute work trip or emergency shift, this can even demonstrate to an employer a sense of dedication and professionalism.
+Family emergencies or an illness both fall within the realm of professional reasons and are issues that interviewers are accustomed to managing within their existing pool of employees.
+Let them know if the issue has come from an existing work commitment, like a last-minute work trip or emergency shift; this can even demonstrate to an employer a sense of dedication and professionalism.

-While you may feel the need to over-explain your reasoning for needing to reschedule, don't overdo it on the detail.
+While you may feel the need to over-explain and share your reasoning for needing to reschedule, don't overdo it on the detail.
 Approaching the situation professionally means not making your problem someone else's.
 This philosophy may even score you points if the reasoning for rescheduling is a flu or virus, as there's little doubt the interviewer — and the entire office — does not want to catch whatever you're carrying.

 Acting quickly will help to minimize the damage caused, giving your prospective employers a good window of time to get things re-organized.
 And while time may be of the essence, think carefully about tact and tone before you pick up the phone — acknowledging the fault is yours and offering your apologies for causing an inconvenience will demonstrate your ability to take responsibility, even if the situation was unavoidable or no direct fault of your own.

-Before you reach out about rescheduling an interview, be prepared with alternative dates and times that you will be available.
+Before you reach out to reschedule the interview, be prepared with alternative dates and times that you will be available.
 It's unlikely that you'll get a second shot at rescheduling, so be proactive about your availability and be flexible with your prospective employers' calendar.
-If you were unable to attend the interview because of illness, be sure to give yourself enough time to recover properly.
+If you were unable to attend the interview because of a family emergency or illness, be sure to give yourself enough time to recover properly.

 When you finally do sit down for the interview with the hiring manager, acknowledge and thank them for their flexibility, then focus on why you're really there: to demonstrate why you are the best fit for the role and why you would make a valuable addition to their company.
 There's always a silver lining, and being able to deal with an unanticipated situation calmly and professionally is always a good attribute — one that can impress your employer far more than a snotty-nose or lame excuse.